 Scotland’s Buzzing!

-Scotland’s Buzzing is an exciting project that is promoting the importance of local greenspace for pollinating insects to school children, community gardens, landowners and others.
+‘Scotland’s Buzzing!’ was an exciting project that promoted the importance of local greenspace for pollinating insects to school children, community gardens, landowners and others.

-Our pollinators are under a significant amount of pressure across the UK due to the loss of habitat and other factors.
-There is also a lack of understanding of the importance of the role pollinators play in ensuring a healthy environment.
+Pollinators face significant pressure across the UK due to factors such as habitat loss and there is a lack of understanding of the importance of the role pollinators play in ensuring a healthy environment.
 Areas of local greenspace, when managed appropriately, often act as important ‘stepping stones’ allowing the movement and mixing of individuals and species across an area.
 Well managed areas of local greenspace are known to play an important role in maintaining healthy populations of pollinators in urban areas.
+Local greenspaces are also important for people!
+The use of outdoor space for learning and exercise by children and adults has a number of known benefits to our health and well being.

-The Scotland’s Buzzing schools programme is taking children out of the classroom to their local area of green space.
-Schools across Scotland are taking part in this project.
-During the sessions there are a number of fun and engaging activities for pupils to learn about pollinators and the habitats they require.
-By providing advice and support to teachers, this exciting project is encouraging schools to continue the use of their local greenspace for outdoor learning and exercise.
+The ‘Scotland’s Buzzing!’ schools programme took children out of the classroom to their local area of green space.
+Schools across Scotland were involved in the project which led sessions packed with fun and engaging activities for pupils to learn about pollinators and the habitats they require.
+The programme provided advice and support to teachers, encouraging schools to continue the use of their local greenspace for outdoor learning and exercise.

-This project is funded by NatureScot.
+This project was funded by NatureScot.

 Help us to stop the extinction of invertebrate species